ratulb/solana_program_and_rust_client/README.md

 [Here](https://github.com/ratulb/solana_counter_program/blob/6ec34295fd32d20afb92edb61d531021520acaac/client/src/client.rs#L291) we submit a transaction to our on-chain counter program to increament the counter value that is maintained in its owned account.

-Usual steps like loading payer keypair, program id, querying for latest blockhash and fee for message etc happen in appropriate places - but one thing to note here is that we are packing an enum defined [here](https://github.com/ratulb/solana_counter_program/blob/421d7cfb80fab2a02b0982f03d2a47356e7eadfe/common/src/instruction.rs#L4) with the [instruction] (https://github.com/ratulb/solana_counter_program/blob/6ec34295fd32d20afb92edb61d531021520acaac/client/src/client.rs#L301).
+Usual steps like loading payer keypair, program id, querying for latest blockhash and fee for message etc happen in appropriate places - but one thing to note here is that we are packing an enum defined [here](https://github.com/ratulb/solana_counter_program/blob/421d7cfb80fab2a02b0982f03d2a47356e7eadfe/common/src/instruction.rs#L4) with the [instruction](https://github.com/ratulb/solana_counter_program/blob/c102c53ac088f9c26cdfa24169142ce4b632c509/client/src/client.rs#L301).